-Among the HOA’s main obligations is to maintain, repair and replace the common areas.
+Among the HOA's main obligations is to maintain, repair, and replace the common areas.

-One issue that can cause homeowners to stop paying their dues is that they feel they’re excessive, or literally can’t afford them.
+One issue that can cause homeowners to stop paying their dues is that they feel they're excessive, or they literally can't afford them.
 The HOA calculates the amount of dues it needs to collect based on its annual budget, after estimating the ongoing operation and maintenance expenses for the common areas.
 These costs might include such things as landscaping services for common parks, or power and water bills for a common clubhouse.

-Sometimes, an HOA cannot collect all the dues needed to meet the budget because of late-paying or nonpaying home owners.
+Sometimes, an HOA cannot collect all the dues needed to meet the budget, because of late-paying or nonpaying home owners.
 If the HOA cannot collect enough to maintain, repair, and replace items in the common areas, conditions in the development might quickly start to go downhill.

 To avoid such a scenario, the HOA may raise the amount of periodic dues, and possibly levy special assessments.
 So, as a result of your neighbor's delinquencies, you could be hit with higher costs.

-A development where the dues and assessments are sky-high due to a lack of paying home owners is unattractive to home buyers.
+A development where the dues and assessments are sky-high due to a lack of paying homeowners is unattractive to home buyers.
 Properties that fall into foreclosure do not help the problem.
 Although banks owning foreclosed property are required to pay dues and assessments themselves, they are notoriously reluctant and slow to do so.
 In the worst-case scenario, the development could spiral into insolvency, abandonment, and dissolution.

-As an individual home owner, you might not have a lot of power to get delinquent neighbors to pay up.
+As an individual homeowner, you might not have a lot of power to get delinquent neighbors to pay up.
 In fact, you probably cannot even find out which owners are delinquent.
 Although (if asked), the HOA might disclose the total amount of dues in arrears, they likely will not name names.
-In certain states, even if you ask to take a look at the HOA’s records (which, as a homeowner, you likely have the right to do), privacy laws prevent the HOA from releasing any information about particular homeowners or properties.
+In certain states, even if you ask to take a look at the HOA's records (which, as a homeowner, you likely have the right to do), privacy laws prevent the HOA from releasing any information about particular homeowners or properties.